aave/aave-ui/README.md

 - Participate on the Aave Governance.

 ## IPFS deployment
-Each commits gets deployed to ipfs automatically.
+Each commit gets deployed to ipfs automatically.
 There's a github action commenting the appropriate ipfs hash embedded in the cloudflare ipfs gateway after each commit.

 For ease of use:
 - the DNS of [https://staging.aave.com](https://staging.aave.com) will always point to the latest master ipfs hash with all networks enabled.
-- the DNS of [htpps://aave.com](https://aave.com) will always point to the latest master ipfs hash with disabld test networks.
+- the DNS of [htpps://aave.com](https://aave.com) will always point to the latest master ipfs hash with disabled test networks.

 ## Contribution
 For instructions on local deployment and configurations, see [Contributing](./CONTRIBUTING.md)